 - · Private duty nursing. - Expenses solely for cosmetic procedures or complications from cosmetic procedures. - Generally, services or procedures submitted with unlisted procedure codes are not covered.
-This may include some services with new procedure or new technology represented by unlisted or non-specific CPT codes. - · Charges for the removal of skin tags - Expenses for the treatment of obesity, with the exception of registered dietician services, unless treatment has received precertification through the Medical Management Department. - Services or expenses incurred for lap band surgery. - Charges associated with teeth or periodontia unless specifically defined elsewhere in this Summary Plan Description. - Reversal of voluntary infertility. - Services for couples in which either partner has undergone a sterilization procedure, with or without surgical reversal, or in which the woman has had a hysterectomy, unless there are unique circumstances as determined by the Medical Management Department. - Costs associated with the acquisition of donor sperm or donor. - Costs associated with cryopreservation of sperm, eggs, or embryos for any reason. - Any new technology used in an experimental or investigational program. - Drugs related to the treatment of non-covered benefits or related to the treatment of infertility that are not clinically appropriate based on current medical standards, including but not limited to IVIG. - Charges associated with a gestational carrier program (surrogate parenting) for the member or the gestational carrier unless the member has congenital absence of the uterus or a traumatic insult to the uterus.
-This includes costs related to or resulting from a member becoming pregnant, as well as the delivery. - Coverage for infertility is limited to diagnostic services only. - · Doula services. - Enteral feedings, food supplements, lactose-free foods, specialized formulas, vitamins and/or minerals that do not require a prescription are not covered, even if they are required to maintain weight or strength and regardless of whether these are prescribed by a physician.

-- Services provided for fitting of contact lenses.

-- Any surgical procedure for the correction of a visual refractive problem including, but not limited to, radial keratotomy and LASIK (laser in situ keratomileusis).

-- Hearing aid accessories.

-- Charges associated with the rental or purchase of durable medical equipment (DME) when rental expense exceeds purchase price, or for replacement of equipment that can be repaired.

-- Sales tax on medical supplies/DME items.

-- Over-the-counter DME products, (i.e., grab bars for showers).

-- · Rehabilitation (lift) chairs.

-- · Home defibrillators.

-- Take home supplies.

-- · Cardiac rehab stages 3 and 4.

-- General orthotics that can be purchased over-the-counter including devices such as splints, shoe inserts, arch supports, and braces.

-- Retrieval and implantation of non-human or artificial organs.

-- Harvesting of human organs or bone marrow when the recipient is not a HBP member.
+This may include some services with new procedure or new technology represented by unlisted or non-specific CPT codes. - · Charges for the removal of skin tags - Expenses for the treatment of obesity, with the exception of registered dietician services, unless treatment has received precertification through the Medical Management Department. - Services or expenses incurred for lap band surgery. - Charges associated with teeth or periodontia unless specifically defined elsewhere in this Summary Plan Description. - Reversal of voluntary infertility. - Services for couples in which either partner has undergone a sterilization procedure, with or without surgical reversal, or in which the woman has had a hysterectomy, unless there are unique circumstances as determined by the Medical Management Department. - Any new technology used in an experimental or investigational program. - Charges associated with a gestational carrier program (surrogate parenting) for the member or the gestational carrier unless the member has congenital absence of the uterus or a traumatic insult to the uterus.
+This includes costs related to or resulting from a member becoming pregnant, as well as the delivery. - Coverage for infertility is limited to diagnostic services only. - · Doula services. - Enteral feedings, food supplements, lactose-free foods, specialized formulas, vitamins and/or minerals that do not require a prescription are not covered, even if they are required to maintain weight or strength and regardless of whether these are prescribed by a physician. - Services provided for fitting of contact lenses. - Any surgical procedure for the correction of a visual refractive problem including, but not limited to, radial keratotomy and LASIK (laser in situ keratomileusis). - · Hearing aid accessories. - Charges associated with the rental or purchase of durable medical equipment (DME) when rental expense exceeds purchase price, or for replacement of equipment that can be repaired. - Sales tax on medical supplies/DME items. - Over-the-counter DME products, (i.e., grab bars for showers). - · Rehabilitation (lift) chairs. - Home defibrillators. - Take home supplies. - Cardiac rehab stages 3 and 4. - General orthotics that can be purchased over-the-counter including devices such as splints, shoe inserts, arch supports, and braces. - Retrieval and implantation of non-human or artificial organs. - Harvesting of human organs or bone marrow when the recipient is not a HBP member. - Hypnosis. - Massage therapy even if provided by a physical therapist. - · Alternative and homeopathic therapies.

-- · Hypnosis.

-- Massage therapy even if provided by a physical therapist.

-- · Alternative and homeopathic therapies.

-- Alternative Care Programs.
+- · Alternative Care Programs.

-- · X-rays taken in a chiropractor's office.
+- X-rays taken in a chiropractor's office.

 - Treatment for paring of corns and calluses or trimming of toenails, unless the patient has complications associated with circulation or diabetes.

 - Full body CT scans.

 - Quantitative Sensory Testing (QST).

 - · Auditory processing testing.

-- · Hepatitis A Immunization.
+- Hepatitis A Immunization.

 - Nasal flu vaccine, FluMist for members greater than 18 years of age.
 (FluMist is covered for members ages 2 to 18.)

 - Travel Clinic and related services (e.g., immunizations, medications).

 - Sclerotherapy for spider veins.

 - · Unattended electrical stimulation.

 - · Cervical home traction units.

 - · Services for treatment of infertility.

-- Ambulance transport to home from any healthcare facility or to/from physician or outpatient care visits.
+- · Ambulance transport to home from any healthcare facility or to/from physician or outpatient care visits.

 - · CT colonoscopy is excluded except in cases where routine colonoscopy has been attempted and failed.

 - Viscosupplementation products such as Euflexxa, Gel-One, Synvisc, or Synvisc One.